 External audit - this is an independent review of a charity's financial accounts by a registered auditor.
 If a charity's annual income is over £25,000 trustees must arrange for an audit or independent examination by an independent person or accountancy firm.
-If a charity's income is over £1m, then an external audit must be conducted.
+Most small charities choose to carry out an independent examination.
+(If a charity's income is over £1m, then an external audit must be conducted).
 Guidance from the Charity Commission is [here](#).